paytonej/teleprompt-revealjs/README.md

 # teleprompt-revealjs extension for Quarto

-This extension provides a `revealjs` theme designed for use with a teleprompter and/or smart board.
+This extension provides a custom `revealjs` theme for use with a teleprompter, smart board, and/or green screen.
+This can be useful for lecture video recording.

-Description: This extension provides a custom `revealjs` theme for use with a smart board and teleprompter for lecture video recording.
 It provides text and images on a flat black background, allowing the superposition of the video feed of the person giving the lecture.
 The content of the slides takes up 80% of the left side, leaving room for the person on the video feed to appear on the right side.

 Any text in a div labeled "notes" is exported as simple text that can be used in the teleprompter.